yui/yui3-gallery/src/gallery-zui-scrollsnapper/README.md

     better performance.
 Now we just use linear search, when user scrollTo last items we run into worst case.

+*   This plugin only handle gestures, do not handle scrollTo() method.

 Known Issue
 -----------

+*   Some webkit browsers will cause page position calculation wrong, in this case you may add a style 'position:relative' on contentBox to fix it.

 *   If you have a lots of pages in the scrollView, the 'snapTo' calculation may take longer time.
 You should do performance test for this case.